Possibilianism: History

 In a New Yorker profile of Eagleman—entitled "The Possibilian"—Burkhard Bilger wrote:

 Science had taught him to be skeptical of cosmic certainties, [Eagleman] told me.
 From the unfathomed complexity of brain tissue—"essentially an alien computational material"—to the mystery of dark matter, we know too little about our own minds and the universe around us to insist on strict atheism, he said.
 "And we know far too much to commit to a particular religious story."
 Why not revel in the alternatives?
 Why not imagine ourselves, as he did in Sum, as bits of networked hardware in a cosmic program, or as particles of some celestial organism, or any of a thousand other possibilities, and then test those ideas against the available evidence?
 "Part of the scientific temperament is this tolerance for holding multiple hypotheses in mind at the same time," he said.
 "As Voltaire said, uncertainty is an uncomfortable position.
 But certainty is an absurd one."

 An adherent of possibilianism is called a possibilian.
 The possibilian perspective is distinguished from agnosticism in its active exploration of novel possibilities and its emphasis on the necessity of holding multiple positions at once if there is no available data to privilege one over the others.
 Eagleman has emphasized that possibilianism reflects the scientific temperament of creativity and intellectual humility in the face of "the known unknowns."

 Reception

 According to the Dallas Morning News and MSNBC, the possibilian concept—including various spellings (e.g. "possibillion") and modifications (e.g. "possibilitarian")—has become popular on the internet.
 By November 2009, The List Magazine wrote: "Googling 'possibilian', the position Eagleman invented to explain his belief system, throws up the beginnings of a worldwide movement."

-Articles about possibilianism have appeared in major news outlets around the globe—for example, in the Daily Monitor of Uganda, The Economic Times of India and New Scientist.
+Articles about possibilianism have appeared in major news outlets around the globe—for example, in the Daily Monitor of Uganda, The Economic Times and New Scientist.

 In an article in the New Statesman, the atheist author Philip Pullman declared himself a possibilian, as did Wired magazine founding editor Kevin Kelly in an interview in the LA Times.
 By April 2011, "close to a thousand Facebook members had switched their religious affiliation to Possibilianism."